cycloptux/GiselleBot-Documentation/docs/source/utility/alarm.rst

 .. parsed-literal::

     |bot_prefix|\ repeat (time in minutes) (message)
-    |bot_prefix|\ repeat (time of day, HH:mm, UTC timezone) (message)
     |bot_prefix|\ repeat (--message/--m {message to repeat}) [--no-redundant/--n] [--interval/--i {time code}] [--channel/--c {channel id/mention/q_name}]

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Repeat a message periodically in a channel. |bot_name| will delete its old message when repeating the message.

-This command has a quick syntax (with 2 variations) and a full syntax.
+This command has a quick syntax and a full syntax.
 It is advised to use the full syntax if you want take advantage of the advanced settings.
-Some advanced parameters will still work with the quick syntaxes, but using that mix is not officially supported.
+Some advanced parameters will still work with the quick syntax, but using that mix is not officially supported.

 Embed support is only available with the full syntax.